 Thanks to immunisation, the number of cases of measles, mumps and rubella have been reduced.
-However these diseases have not gone away and there have been outbreaks of measles in recent years.
+However, these diseases have not gone away and there have been outbreaks of measles in recent years across the world, including in the UK, Ireland and Europe.
 Two doses of the MMR vaccine are routinely given across Europe as well as in the US, Canada, Australia and New Zealand.

 Immunising your child with two doses of the MMR vaccine will give them the best protection.